-Backup and restore operations fail when permissions are too restrictive.
+Back up and restore operations fail when permissions are too restrictive.
 We recommend that you make all of the usr/openv/netbackup/logs directories and subdirectories readable and writeable by all users (777 permissions).
 However, security requirements may prohibit global read-write access.
-If so, you can restrict permissions of specific directories to a single group or user if the following is true: Processes that run as a part of a group or as a user initiate all backup and restore operations that are related to that directory.
+If so, you can restrict permissions of specific directories to a single group or user.
+You can restrict permissions in this way if the processes the group or a user runs initiate all backup and restore operations for that directory.